An Entropy Clustering Approach for Assessing Visual Question Difficulty: Clustering visual questions with entropy

 \subsection{Clustering results}

 Now we show the clustering results in Table \ref{tab:clustering_result}.
-We used $k$-means to cluster the 3-d vectors of 214,354 visual questions into $k=10$ clusters. \footnote{ Many factors (\eg initialization and number of clusters, chosen algorithms) affect the clustering result, but we have seen that similar clustering results are obtained with different parameter settings in preliminary experiments.
-Here we use the simplest algorithm, and a reasonable number of clusters. }
+We used $k$-means to cluster the 3-d vectors of 214,354 visual questions into $k=10$ clusters.
+Note that many factors (\eg initialization and number of clusters, chosen algorithms) affect the clustering result, but we will show that similar clustering results are obtained with different parameter settings in experiments.
+Here we use the simplest algorithm, and a reasonable number of clusters.

 Each column of Table \ref{tab:clustering_result} shows the statistics for each cluster.
 Clusters are numbered in ascending order of the entropy for the Q+I model.
 The top rows with `\textbf{base model entropy}' show the entropy values for the three base models.